Andreia Dias and UK VetMoveIn support of the profession

 I also wanted to be a writer

 I had a J. K. Rowling phase when I was on my early teens, but I still love writing and especially the process of creating.
-I love fantasy themes with lots of magic involved!
+I love fantasy themes with lots of magic involved and have written a few (unpublished!) books.

 I’m into art